 |Dual (510(k) and CLIA Waiver by Application) ||210||90%|

-A Substantive Interaction may be a request for Additional Information (via letter or email), a notification that review will Proceed interactively (via email), or a notification of Waiver Granted (via formal letter).
-A MDUFA Decision may be a notification of Waiver Granted (via formal letter), notification of Wavier Denial (via formal letter), or withdrawal by the sponsor.
+A Substantive Interaction may be a request for Additional Information (via email), a notification that review will Proceed interactively (via email), or a notification of Waiver Granted (via email).
+A MDUFA Decision may be a notification of Waiver Granted (via email), notification of Wavier Denial (via email), or withdrawal by the sponsor.
 The goals for Substantive Interaction and MDUFA Decisions are in terms of FDA Days, which are defined in the MDUFA III Commitment Letter as those calendar days when a submission is considered to be under review at the Agency for submissions that have been accepted.
 FDA Days begin on the date of receipt of the submission.

 Administrative Procedures for CLIA Categorization - Guidance for Industry and Food and Drug Administration Staff